durgesh22/snake-game/README.md

 Explain user controls and rules:

-* Use arrow keys / WASD to move the snake up/down/left/right
+* Use arrow keys to move the snake up/down/left/right
 * The snake continuously moves; direction changes via input
 * Eat the food icon/item to grow longer and increase score
 * Avoid collisions: